 Enough with the time-wasting already...

-Then you remember you haven't gone back to 2013 on your own facebook to cringe over posts you made.
+Then you remember you haven't gone been on Instagram or Twitter today.
 Or maybe you should make yourself another cup of tea?

 STOP.
-It's time to stop procrastinating and just get on with it.
-We've got 5 ways you can get yourself to focus on studying and exams, and slay the procrastination beast
+It's time to stop procrastinating and get on with it.
+We've got five ways you can get yourself to focus on studying and exams, and slay the procrastination beast.

 Whether it's the uni you want to go to, the exam results you want, or the holiday you've got planned for after your exams, keep reminding yourself of the feeling you'll get when you reach your goals.
 It'll help keep you motivated.